Henry Lewis Routt: Pre-war business

-Mexican War
+Mexican-American War

 Routt served as adjutant to Lt.
 Col. William Gilpin the Santa Fe Trace Battalion of Missouri volunteers during the Mexican War.
 This unit was formed to keep the Santa Fe trail open.
 Becoming ill during the campaign, Routt was left with the garrison at Fort Mann (Kansas Territory).
 When friendly Pawnees approached and entered the Fort, Routt ordered them arrested until the commander returned.
 When they attempted to flee, nine were killed.

 Arsenal seizures

 Routt was a participant in the first Liberty Arsenal raid in 1855, when Missouri border ruffians seized weapons from the arsenal to use against Lawrence, Kansas during the "Wakarusa War".
 The matter was resolved shortly thereafter and most of the weapons were returned to Federal authorities.

 He agitated heavily against opponents to slavery.
 This included an attack with a revolver and Bowie knife on a Union man because the man would not sell his military outfit goods on credit.
-On April 20, 1861 he led approximately 200 men in yet another seizure of the Liberty arsenal.
+On April 20, 1861, he led approximately 200 men in yet another seizure of the Liberty arsenal.
 This time the arms were not returned and were instead used to arm secessionist militia and later Missouri State Guard.